computers-are-good/energyMultiverse/story.md

 We reached for the night sky.
 The most brilliant scientists gathered to solve the puzzle of the darkness.
 We sent out probes; we sent out spaceships.
 Even then, the collective intelligence cannot solve the story of the stars.

 We would live on in our new fake reality, our days marked by the little suns above.
-It is as if the old God was always there.
+It is as if our old God was always there.

 But, in the back of everyone's minds lies a lingering monster no one wishes to confront, a monster reminding us we will run out of hydrogen.
 We will run out of energy.
 And when that happens, the world will again return to darkness.